MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins/export-plugins.md

 3. Open the _local.settings.json_ file.
 4. Replace the placeholder value for `apiKey` with your API key from Azure OpenAI or OpenAI.

-Finally, we need to add the semantic function to the plugin.
-In this example, we'll create a semantic function that can make up a number for a missing value in an equation.
+Finally, we need to add the prompt to the plugin.
+In this example, we'll create a prompt that can make up a number for a missing value in an equation.
 We'll call this function `GenerateValue`.
 To do this, follow these steps:
 1. Open the _/Prompts folder.
 This is where all of your prompts will be stored.
 2. Create a new folder called _GenerateValue_.
 3. Create an empty _config.json_ and skprompt.txt file in the _GenerateValue_ folder.